jimyang2008/poker/notes/principle.md

 For example, you can push all-in for a pair of 77 or AKo with 20+ BB.
 But you cannot call all-in for the same hand.

+## Bet with polarized range, check with linear range

+* Bet with strong hand or weak hand but has great potential(backdoor draw)
+* Check with medium hand for show down
+* Fold junk hand with no potential

+## How to play a pair

+* Check with strong hand or medium hand
+* Bet with weak hand but with great potential